-MATC offers a variety of online courses through Ed2Go - an industry leader in engaging online short courses covering topics such as test prep and web design.
-These video-based courses are very practical and cost-effective, most under \$150 for instructor-led training over a 6-week period.
-Here are some popular courses:
+MATC encourages individuals to utilize Ed2Go - an industry leader in engaging online short courses covering topics such as test prep and web design.
+These video-based courses are very practical and cost-effective, for instructor-led training over a 6-week period.